ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 A closely related set of products are the **Azure Cognitive** services.
 You can use these prebuilt APIs in your applications to solve complex problems:
 - incorporate mechanisms such as image identification into your applications from APIs without any machine learning expertise.
-- **Vision**: Use image-processing algorithms to smartly identify, caption, index, and moderate your pictures and videos.
+- **Vision**: Use image-processing algorithms to smartly identify, caption, index, and moderate your **pictures** and **videos**.
+    - customize and embed state-of-the-art computer vision image analysis for specific domains
+    - build a smooth customer experiences, optimize manufacturing processes, drive digital marketing campaigns
 - **Speech**: Convert spoken audio into text, use voice for verification, or add speaker recognition to your app.
 Natural Language processing(**language**): Allow your apps to process natural language with prebuilt scripts, evaluate sentiment, and learn how to recognize what users want.
 - Knowledge mapping (**decision**):